About the Journal

 Peer Review Process

 GER utilizes a two stage review process.
-Initially, the editor and theme editors screen all manuscripts for appropriateness of content.
-Within one week reasons for rejection at this stage are communicated to the author(s).
+Initially, the editor and/or theme editors screen all manuscripts for appropriateness of content.
+Reasons for rejection at this stage are communicated to the author(s).

 During the second stage, manuscripts go through a masked peer review process with at least two referees.
-The editor will consider reviewers· and theme editors' recommendations when deciding to accept, accept with conditions, or reject a manuscript.
-Reviewers' comments are typically sent to the lead author within eight weeks of submission.
+The editor will consider reviewers' recommendations when deciding to accept, accept with conditions, or reject a manuscript.
+Reviewers' comments are typically sent to the lead author.

 Open Access Policy